 1. Building a custom website

 WordPress alone powers more than 75 million websites around the world – from personal blogs to business websites and eCommerce stores.
-But a CMS platform like WordPress might not always be the best option for large brands that require a large-scale, transactional website.
+But a CMS platform like WordPress simply doesn’t cut it for a large percentage of enterprise brands who need a fully-customised, secure website that caters for large volumes of traffic.

 This is especially true if you deal with sensitive user data and security is a major priority.